LucasJi/starry-idp/core/README.md

 ## PROD env variable config

-Use k8s secret to store sensitive configs such database password.
-When deploy the application to the prod environment, k8s will read the config from the secret and pass it to the Dockerfile as arguments through Development.yml.
+Use k8s secret to store sensitive configs such as database password.
+When deploying the application to the prod environment, k8s reads the config from the secret and pass it to the Dockerfile as arguments through Development.yml.

 The entire path: